pts/movemetafs/README.txt

 Features of movemetafs:

--- use any file manager to tag (or untag) files: move the file to the `meta/tag/$TAGNAME' or `meta/untag/$TAGNAME' folder -- specify search query by changing to the invisible `meta/search/$QUERYSTRING' folder
+-- Use any file manager to tag files: move the file to the `meta/tag/$TAGNAME' or `meta/tagged/$TAGNAME' folder.
+The file is not removed from its original folder.
+-- Use any file manager to untag files: move the file to the `meta/untag/$TAGNAME'.
+The file is not removed from its original folder.
+-- Specify search query by changing to the invisible `meta/search/$QUERYSTRING' folder.
+Results are symbolic links into `meta/root'.
+-- If you want to search for only a single tag, list the folder `meta/tagged/$TAGNAME'.
+Results are symbolic links into `meta/root'.
+-- Alternatively, you untag a file by removing the symlink `meta/tagged/$TAGNAME/$FILENAME'.
+-- Alternatively, use POSIX extended attributes to retrieve (or even set) the tags associated to a file.
+-- Use POSIX extended attributes to get and set the textual description of a file.
 -- use versatile search query syntax (MySQL fulltext search) with the possiblity of boolean search (i.e. searching for files matching a combination of tags)